SuryaKarmakar/ReactNative-Image/README.md

 # React Native Image Component

+A React component for displaying different types of images, including network images, static resources, temporary local images, and images from local disk, such as the camera roll.

 ## Usage :

 The image source either a remote <b>URL</b> or a <b>local</b> file resource.